-Parent/Student Rights for Those in Transition
+Parent/Student Rights for Those in Experiencing Homelessness

+A student is considered homeless if they lack a fixed, regular, and adequate nighttime residence.
 A student may be considered eligible for services under the McKinney-Vento Homeless Assistance Act if he or she is presently living:

 - In temporary shared housing, a shelter, or transitional living program